Breakfast clubs: guidance on food and funding

 • Should be transparent about the process you choose to follow when granting or rejecting them

-Take the wishes of parents into account when considering offering extended services.
-Try running a breakfast club on a trial basis to see how popular and how feasible it is to run the club long-term.
+Take the wishes of parents/carers into account when considering offering extended services – try running a breakfast club on a trial basis, to see how popular it is.

-Childcare providers can also request to use school facilities to provide wraparound and holiday childcare when they're not in use by the school.
+Childcare providers can also request to use school facilities to provide wraparound and/or holiday childcare when they're not in use by the school.